 Katara yawned softly as she silently made her way to the infirmary.
 Keeping awake late at night was making her so tired and she felt so guilty for lying to her friends, but she knew that if she told them they would try to stop her, especially Aang and Sokka.

 She sighed before a smile lit up her face.
-Four nights had passed since she had attacked the Blue Spirit, and on those nights, she had met the mysterious individual again.
-He met her outside the infirmary and once she was finished he accompanied her back to the gates leading into the Upper Ring without saying a single word.
+Four nights had passed since she had attacked the Blue Spirit, and since that fateful night, she had met the mysterious individual each night after.
+He now always met her outside the infirmary, and once she was finished, he accompanied her back to the gates leading into the Upper Ring without saying a single word.

 She blushed as she remembered the strange dream she had the previous night where she was walking down a creepy, dark alleyway and every shadow made her jump.
-Suddenly, a group of dark figures emerged out of nowhere and began to chase her when she could ward them off with her waterbending, and right when she thought she was going to be caught, the Blue Spirit appeared before her.
-Without thinking, she had thrown herself at him, somehow knowing that he would protect her, but that was the part that had her confused and blushing.
+Suddenly, a group of dark figures emerged out of nowhere and began to chase her.
+When she could not ward them off with her waterbending, and right when she thought she was going to be caught, the Blue Spirit appeared before her.
+Without thinking, she had thrown herself at him, somehow knowing that he would protect her.
+But that was the part that had her confused.

-Katara blushed as her stomach fluttered with butterflies and her heart did a somersault.
+Katara bit her lip as her stomach fluttered with butterflies and her heart did a somersault.
 She frowned.
 Why was she dreaming of the Blue Spirit and why did Zuko make an appearance?
-She remembered the strange looks Zuko was giving her recently as if he knew something she didn't, and when she asked him what was going on, he had just smirked and chuckled and said 'Why nothing, little night cat-owl.'
+She remembered the strange looks Zuko was giving her recently, as if he knew something she didn't.
+When she asked him what was going on, he had just smirked and chuckled and said 'Why nothing, little night cat-owl.'

 What the hell was that supposed to mean?
 Sighing again, Katara rounded another corner and quickened her pace when the infirmary appeared.
 She smiled and waved her hand when she spotted her new friend leaning against the wall of the building.
 She grinned when he greeted her with a nod.